maho3/ltu-ili/CONFIG.md

 The `moment` model is a lampe-only `NPE` option.
 Unlike the flows, it does not learn a full joint density: it is a Moment Network ([Jeffrey & Wandelt 2020](https://arxiv.org/abs/2011.05991)) that approximates the posterior as a single full-covariance Gaussian `N(mu(x), Sigma(x))`.
-It trains via an internal two-stage procedure (a mean network fit with MSE against `theta`, then a covariance network fit against the frozen residual products), rather than the standard joint NPE loss, but is used identically from the config/API — just set `model: 'moment'`.
-It accepts `hidden_features`, `hidden_depth`, `activation`, and `embedding_net`; flow-only args like `num_transforms` are ignored with a warning.
+Its mean and covariance networks are optimized jointly in a single pass (the covariance loss uses a stop-gradient copy of the mean, so it doesn't pull on the mean network), rather than the standard joint NPE loss, but is used identically from the config/API — just set `model:
+'moment'`.
+It accepts
+`hidden_features`, `hidden_depth`, `activation`, and `embedding_net`; flow-only
+args like `num_transforms` are ignored with a warning.
 Because a standalone `moment` posterior is unimodal/Gaussian (not a flexible density), it is best